-I put this as step #2, but honestly, it’s not going a step you can just do once and check off the list.
-Hopefully you’ve been praying for your child since before he or she was born.
-You aren’t going to stop now–or anytime soon.
+I put this as step #2, but honestly, it’s not a step you can’t just do once and check it off the list.
+If you’ve been praying for your child since before he or she was born, you aren’t going to stop now that they are adults–or anytime soon.

 Pray what you will, but pray!

-*By the way – if you have a child who really needs your prayer, these printable prayer cards will help.
+*By the way – if you have a child who really needs your prayer, this printable prayer book will help.

 Please notice, however, that I said “discuss,” not “lecture,” “forbid,” “scold” or “threaten.”
 Your job is only to have a mature, grown-up conversation.
 Find out what is going on (as much as you are able).
 Find out your child’s thoughts on the matter and share yours when appropriate and in a loving way.

 p.s.
 Do you have a sense something is going on but you aren’t sure what and your child won’t tell you?
-If they still live at home, you may want to try and Internet Accountability software such as Covenant Eyes.
+If they still live at home, you may want to try an internet accountability software tool like Covenant Eyes.
 This is a great way to hold each other accountable and get real information–not just what your child wants you to believe.
-Plus, you can try it free for 30 days with coupon code “equippinggodlywomen” Learn more and sign up for your free trial today.

 4. Speak to a Pastor or Trusted Friend